-Interview: How Mario Ottaviani Captures Breathtaking Landscape Photos with the Sony A7Rii
+Interview: Capturing Breathtaking Landscape Photos with Sony a7rii by Mario Ottaviani

 Droll thing life is, that mysterious arrangement of merciless logic for a futile purpose.

 The most you can hope from it is some knowledge of yourself – that comes too late – a crop of inextinguishable regrets.